rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 - On Android, *ViewModel* depends on platform specific code, because the `androidx.lifecycle.ViewModel` base class must be extended.
 Otherwise, coroutines won't be lifecycle sensitive, possibly leading to memory leaks or unwanted background process running.
-- Instead of using the [Command](#764-command) pattern to update the Domain State Store, lambdas were applied.
+- Instead of using the [Command](#764-command) pattern to update the Core State Store, lambdas were applied.
   Thanks to closure, all command parameters can be implied from the lambda's creation context.

 ## 7. Tests